wp-plugins/easy-font-icons/readme.txt

 `<?php mm_easy_font_icons::mm_efi_custom_icon() ?>`

-This method will output a <span> tag containing the icon and some inline css classes.
+This method will output a `<span>` tag containing the icon and some inline CSS styles.
+This first option is more for developers or people who have some experience in modifying WordPress themes.

+You can also choose the "before title" option.
+This will append the icon before the "the_title" with the H1 tag.

+Regardless of the method you choose, the icon will be output within a span tag with three CSS classes and some inline CSS.
+The classes will be:

+`.mm_efi_{font-identifier}
+.efi_font_{font-icon-letter}
+.efi_post_num_{POST ID}`

+These three classes will vary depending on the font style selected, the icon (letter) selected, and the ID of the post.

+You can override any syles by using these classes.
+You may need to use '!important' with your CSS style declaration to make it override the existing styles.

+If you have any difficulties with this plugin, please send me an email at: webdesign@mageemedia.net

 The plugin is simple to install: